Slender Object Detection: Diagnoses and Improvements: Introduction

-In summary, the contributions of this paper are as follows: \begin{itemize} \item We are the first to formally investigate the problem of slender object detection, which is important but largely overlooked by previous works. \item We construct an analytical framework for rigorously diagnosing different object detection methods.
-With this framework, a series of key insights and valuable findings, which may inspire other researchers in the field of object detection, is derived. \item We identify the feature adaption module as a key factor for the excellent performance of previous methods.
-A generalized feature adaption module, called self-adaption, is devised.
-Our experiments indicate that the self-adaption module is both effective and general. \item We extend the center prior to slenderness prior, which significantly improves the performance on slender objects. \end{itemize}
+In summary, the main contributions of this paper are as follows: \New \begin{itemize} \item We are the first to formally investigate the problem of slender object detection, which is important but largely overlooked by previous works.
+Issues preventing from in-depth study in slender object detection are addressed, including definition, metrics, and evaluation bias against slender objects. \item We construct an analytical framework for rigorously diagnosing different object detection methods.
+With this framework, a series of key insights and valuable findings, which may inspire other researchers in the field of object detection, is derived. \item We identify the feature adaption module as a key factor for the improvement of slender object detection.
+A generalized feature adaption module, called self-adaption, is devised. \end{itemize} \NewEnd